SeverinaZheng/slab-rebalance-bench/docs/Time complexity of LAMA.md

 2. Second pass: calculate footprints
    precomputation:
-   - sort the first access time of each unique object: O(m * logm)
+   - sort the first access time of each unique object: O(m * logm) (p.s.
+I'm not sure if it's possible to optimize away the log term here)
    - sort the last access time of each unique object: O(m * logm)
    - prefix sum for the reuseTimeHistogram: worst case O(n), could be cheapter though, depends on how many different reuse times there are. footprint for each window size: